BidCarbon removal units

 If a person is required to relinquish BRUs, the number of BRUs to be relinquished can be deducted from any BRUs that are to be issued to them.
 This way, the person will be considered to have relinquished the necessary number of BRUs without any additional action required.

-Once a BRU in a registered CDRC has been relinquished, that CDRC is invalidated and you must surrender the certificate.
+Once a BRU in a registered CDRC has been relinquished, that CDRC is invalidated.

 Relinquishing BRUs